01Alfred/Project/README.md

 A few difficulties I encountered: horizontal and vertical item centering.
 How do we center it without the thing bouncing about and shrinking?

-Some code snippets I found helped but doesn't help entirely, see below:
+Some code snippets I found helpful but doesn't help entirely, see below:

 ```html
 <div class="container">